simphony/simphony-metadata/docs/format.md

     - ``VERSION``: string
-      Contains semantic version Major.minor in format M.m with M and m positive integers. minor MUST be incremented when extending, e.g. adding new entities to the format (NOT the CUDS).
-Major MUST be incremented when removing or altering existing entities, or changing the format overall.
+      Contains semantic version Major.minor in format M.m with M and m positive integers. minor MUST be incremented when backward compatibility in the format is preserved.
+      Major MUST be incremented when backward compatibility is removed.
+      Due to the strict nature of the format, a change in minor is unlikely.
-      **NOTE** that this is the version of the file format, _NOT_ of the described information (CUDS). the addition of new CUDS entities will not require a version change, as long as the layout of the file complies with the standard
+      **NOTE** that this is the version of the file format, _NOT_ of the described information (CUDS). the addition of new CUDS entries will not require a version change, as long as the layout of the file complies with the standard

     - ``CUBA``: string
       Defines the type of file.
-The content is a free format string whose value has no meaning.
+The content is a free format string whose value has no semantic meaning.
+It can be used as a comment.

     - ``CUBA_KEYS``: mapping
       contains a mapping describing the declared **CUBA entries**.